lwangenheim/cloud-city/README.md

 - Hat tip to Tom for the original cloud proxy concept.
 - Gratitude to the Digital Ocean community for their excellent API and resources.

----

-*This README is a starting point for Cloud City's documentation.
-Further details and expansions will be made to ensure full coverage and clear instructions for all users.*